oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 A few things to note here:

 - You see that we put the configuration and the removal of CDP into test case **Setup** and **Teardown** functions (lines 8 and 22).
-You have already seen the **Suite Setup** which allows us to initialize the environment prior to the first test case executed, and the Test Setup function is aquivalent within the test case context, i.e. we perform an initialization before the the first test keyword runs.
+You have already seen the **Suite Setup** which allows us to initialize the environment prior to the first test case executed, and the Test Setup function is equivalent within the test case context, i.e. we perform an initialization before the the first test keyword runs.
 Removing the configuration in the Teardown is especially important.
-This ensures that the configaration is removed, no matter if any prior test step failed or not.
+This ensures that the configuration is removed, no matter if any prior test step failed or not.

 - We use the CXTA keyword `monitor command ...` to check the presence of a specific string.
 We could have also used a built-in Robot keyword [Repeat Keyword](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Repeat%20Keyword) to repeat the execution (left as a bonus exercise).